DamienLucchese/personal-site/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It's true, it was...and it was glorious.

 ## Available Scripts